wmutschl/mutschler.dev/content/apple/macos-post-install.md

 #### Nextcloud (free)
 I have all my user files synced to my own Nextcloud server, see my [backup strategy](../../linux/backup), so I need the sync client, which can be [downloaded](https://nextcloud.com/install/#install-clients).
 Open nextcloud.app and set up the server and a first folder sync.
 After the first sync, I need to recheck the options and particularly launch the app on System startup, deactivate 500 MB limit and edit the ignored files.
-Usually, I don't sync hidden files and add `.DS_Store` and `*.photoslibrary` to the ignored files list.
+Usually, I don't sync hidden files and add `.DS_Store` and `*.photoslibrary` to the ignored files list only.
 Again make sure to adjust settings after the first folder sync, because otherwise the Global Ignore Settings cannot be adjusted.

 #### Reeder 5 (9.99€)